 • Inpatient or outpatient rehab with behavioral therapies for long-term recovery

-• Alcoholics Anonymous or other support groups
+• Alcoholics Anonymous and other support groups

 • Sober communities to transition to daily life without alcohol